How I hacked my sons Duplo train to go faster using my voice

 Now I knew it was possible to control the train, but could I make it work?

 My first stab at it was on my Windows machine.
-I started developing a bit too quick (story of my life) without checking the prerequisites.
+I started developing a bit too quick (story of my life) without checking the .
 This gave me a lot of problems.
 When I finally found the prerequisites I saw that it was a lot easier using a Mac compared to Windows.

 So I booted up my work computer and quickly got a successful connection.
 Yeah 🥳

 The script that the Dutch guy had made was outdated though.
-The entire node-poweredup api had changed so into the documentation I dove 🏊♀️
+The entire node-poweredup api had changed so into the I dove 🏊♀️

 It took a bit of time but I finally made the train drive and quickly learned to debug the train by putting it on its side.
 My arm was getting a bit tired after constantly moving the train back and forth.